-Approaching the excellent performance promised by turbo codes requires careful understanding of the code ingredients.
+The excellent performance of turbo codes requires careful understanding of the code ingredients.
 The effects of the code parameters on the performance need further investigation.
 Analytical method for accurately predicting the performance of turbo codes in terms of BER is a topic for further research.
-Proper understanding of the code will help in beating the challenge of making the code applicable for real time applications.
+Proper understanding of the code will help in making the code applicable for real time applications.